yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Wizard.png?raw=true)

-- Level 1: Ritual Adept
-  - You can add an abjuration spell to your spellbook.
-It is always prepared and doesn’t count against the number of spells you can prepare.
 - Level 2: Scholar
   - While studying magic, you also specialized in another field of study.
 Choose one of the following skills in which you have proficiency: Arcana, History, Investigation, Medicine, Nature, or Religion.
 You have Expertise in the chosen skill.
 - Level 12: Spell Mastery